ChromaControl/ChromaControl/readme.md

 Chroma Control is a set of modules for use with Razer Synapse.
 It allows the control of 3rd party RGB software from within Synapse.

 To use download the installer (*.msix file) of the provider you want to use and double click to install it.
+Downloads can be found [here](https://github.com/ChromaControl/ChromaControl/releases)

 These modules do not have a UI and will automatically show up inside of Razer Synapse.
 If they do not feel free to ask in the Discord server or create an issue.